HobbyHobbyist/Yugify/README.md

   These all rely on the backend, so they don't work as ideally intended (or at all) without the backend.

 #3 Some cards can't be found when I search for the name, why?
-  This relies on what cards "cards.json" supplies, and cards.json can be and most likely is out of date! (such as it is at the time of this wiritng :3)
+  This relies on what cards "cards.json" supplies, and cards.json can be and most likely is out of date! (such as it is at the time of this writing :3)